TorchJD/torchjd/docs/source/examples/iwrm.rst

 ``.grad`` fields of the model's parameters.
 Because it has to store the full Jacobian, this approach uses a lot of memory.

-The recommended approach, called the :doc:`autogram <../docs/autogram/index>` engine, works by backpropagating the Gramian of the Jacobian of each sample's loss with respect to the model's parameters.
+The recommended approach, called the :doc:`autogram engine <../docs/autogram/engine>`, works by backpropagating the Gramian of the Jacobian of each sample's loss with respect to the model's parameters.
 This method is more memory-efficient and generally much faster because it avoids storing the full Jacobians.
 A vector of weights is then computed by applying a